 - 1/4 cup coconut milk

-- 1 strawberry finely diced
+- 1 large strawberry (or 2-3 small) finely diced

 - Place the chocolate chips and the coconut oil in a microwave safe bowl or jug and melt in 20-30 second intervals, until runny.